iamshivanshyadav/PictoCraft/README.md

 ![PictoCraft Logo](logo.png)

-PictoCraft is a creative web application inspired by OpenAI's DALL·E, designed to generate imaginative images from text descriptions.
+PictoCraft is a creative web application designed to generate imaginative images from text descriptions.
 This project leverages state-of-the-art AI technology to allow users to explore the world of AI-generated art and customize their image creations.

 ## Table of Contents